se7enxweb/exponential/doc/specifications/4.4/extension_ordering/extensionordering_design.rst

 Scope
 -----

-By providing metadata about ordering we enable eZ Publish to correctly determine the correct order.
+By providing metadata about ordering we enable Exponential to correctly determine the correct order.
 The current goal is not about dependency or requirement checking, nor automatically activating an extension.